NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 Overview
 ========

-The NethGui framework helps with the building of a graphical user interface for the administration of a GNU/Linux system.
+The Nethgui framework helps with the building of a graphical user interface for the administration of a GNU/Linux system.

 Through that interface the user can change the system configuration --